cartogram/rnd-summit-web-workshop/Step 2: New Section.md

 We can see a list of customers with some avatars and a Page with a title.
 In Polaris, we convienently have a Page component.
 Head to [polaris.shopify.com](polaris.shopify.com) and search for Page.

 Copy and paste the code snippet and paste it into our `CustomerIndex.tsx` page.
-When you save, prettier should take care of most of the formmating errors except that Page is not defined.
-We need to import it from polaris.
+When you save, prettier should take care of most of the formmating errors except that Page is not defined: we need to import it from polaris.

 Add `import {Page} from '@shopify/polaris'` to the top of the page.
-Note, Webgen has taken care of installing this for us when we generated our app.
+Note: Webgen has taken care of installing this for us when we generated our app.
 Delete all the props other than `title`, change this to `Customers` and refresh the page.
 You should see a Page with the title `Customers`.
-Sweet.

 Next we need a `ResourceList` so head back to [polaris.shopify.com](polaris.shopify.com), search `ResourceList` and copy and paste the code snippet again.
 Paste it inside the `Page` component as its children.